 College Savings Accounts.
-The proposal includes \$2 billion in federal ARP funds to establish a savings account of \$500 for every low-income student enrolled in the state's public schools, with homeless or foster youth getting an additional \$500.
-The proposal includes \$170 million in ongoing non-Proposition 98 General Funds beginning in 2022-23 to establish new accounts for students entering first grade, an investment that can grow over time until children reach college age.
+The proposal includes \$2 billion in federal ARP funds to establish a savings account of \$500 for every low-income student enrolled in the state's public schools, with an additional \$500 to be deposited in the accounts of foster youth and another \$500 for homeless students (using the definition of the federal McKinney-Vento Homeless Assistance Act [42 U.S.C.
+Sec.
+11434a(2)]).
+The proposal to create the California Child Savings Account Program includes \$170 million in ongoing non-Proposition 98 General Funds beginning in 2022-23 to establish new accounts for students entering first grade, an investment that can grow over time until children reach college age.
 The initiative is aimed at encouraging college attendance and improving affordability.
+Trailer bill language clarifies that undocumented students would be included in the program.
+The accounts would remain assets of the state until used for the payment of higher education expenses, and could be accessed until age 35.
+Unused funds would become available for allocation to establish accounts for newly eligible students.
+Funds deposited and investment returns accrued would augment and not supplant student financial aid from other public sources; to the extent allowed under federal law, they would not be considered in the federal student needs analysis since they would be considered an asset of the state.

-Grants to Dislocated Workers.
-The May Revision provides \$1 billion in one-time federal funds to the California Student Aid Commission (CSAC) to support a grant program for displaced workers who want to enroll in an education program, start a business, or engage in training to reskill or upskill.
+Grants to Displaced Workers.
+The May Revision provides \$1 billion in one-time federal funds to the California Student Aid Commission (CSAC) to support the Golden State Education, Entrepreneurship and Training Grant Program for displaced workers who want to enroll in an education program, start a business, or engage in training to reskill or upskill.
 The funds would be available over approximately three years, and CSAC would disseminate the funds to the higher education segments to provide grants to individuals on behalf of the Commission.
-The grants would be aimed at workers displaced from their employment due to COVID-19, and could be spent on high-quality training or starting a business.
+The grants would be available to workers displaced from their employment due to COVID-19, and could be used to (1) access an educational program or qualified training program at a California public higher education institution, (2) obtain training from a provider on the state's Eligible Training Provider list, or (3) reimburse the costs to start a business.
+The grant awards would range from \$1,000 to \$2,500.
+According to the trailer bill, priority would be given to displaced workers who are the greatest percentage away from the average monthly family or individual income needed to meet the average living wage in their region (as of 2018 and 2019), and at least half of the funding would be reserved for individuals caring for a dependent child.